mui/mui-x/docs/data/data-grid/recipes-editing/recipes-editing.md

 You can change date format by importing different locale (`en-US` locale is used in the example above).
 See [Localization](/x/react-date-pickers/localization/) for more information.
 :::

-## Row grouping

-### Toggling groups on row click

-In the demo below, you can toggle the group by clicking anywhere on the grouping row:

-{{"demo": "RowGroupingExpandOnRowClick.js", "bg": "inline", "defaultCodeOpen": false}}